-M&E information will be used to inform continual improvement of both the Partnership itself and the Partnership M&E Plan.
-Adaptation processes will be largely implemented at the component level, though it will also be necessary to consider Partnership-wide changes or improvements.
+M&E information is used to inform continual improvement of both the Partnership itself and the Partnership M&E Plan.
+Adaptation processes is largely implemented at the component level, though it is also be necessary to consider Partnership-wide changes or improvements.